Markiplier: Collaborations

 Fischbach has collaborated on sketch comedy and gaming videos with a number of fellow YouTubers, including Ethan Nestor, Jacksepticeye, LordMinion777, Muyskerm, PewDiePie, Matthias, Game Grumps, Cyndago, Yamimash, jacksfilms, CaptainSparklez, Egoraptor and LixianTV, the last of whom currently works as his editor.
 He has also collaborated with celebrities such as Jack Black and Jimmy Kimmel.

 Personal life

 Fischbach says that he is "not religious" and does not attend church.
 His older brother, Tom, is a comic artist who created the long-running webcomic Twokinds.
 On September 20, 2025, Fischbach married his longtime girlfriend Amy Nelson, after being together for ten years.
+In December 2025, Fischbach's mother, Sunok Frank, published a book about her family history titled Markiplier From North Korea.
+Fischbach and his wife have two dogs, Chica and Sandy.